YellowFlash2012/stock-portfolio-io/README.md

 4- learned about logging and how to configure log messages 5- The analogy between git commands and migration commands helped me understand what's going behind the hood and solidified my understand of the inner working of flask migrate.
 6- Learned about flask custom CLI and how to populate db right from the command line.
 That's a great and handy feature!
+7- Learned how to set cookie duration for auth purposes.
+The default duration offered by Flask_Login is 1 full year.